3rdVoyager/firstcommit.guide/README.md

 ## Contributing

-FirstCommit was started by someone who is still learning—and that's intentional.
+FirstCommit was started by someone who is still learning, and that's intentional.

 Many educational resources are written by experts who have forgotten what was confusing when they first encountered a concept.
 We want to preserve those moments where an idea finally **clicks** while they're still fresh.